guertinlab/Nascent_RNA_Methods/README.md

 not_considering_overall_alignment_rate=$(echo "$(($PE1_prior_rDNA-$PE1_post_rDNA))" | awk -v myvar=$PE1_prior_rDNA '{print $1/myvar}')
 ```
 --->
-In order to rDNA alignment rate, we first counts the number of reads prior to rDNA alignment and after removing rDNA aligned reads.
+In order to calculate the rDNA alignment rate, we first counts the number of reads prior to rDNA alignment and after removing rDNA aligned reads.
 By subtracting the post-alignment read count from the input, we calculate the total number of rDNA-aligned reads.
 The command `samtools view -c -f 0x42` counts the concordantly aligned paired end 1 reads.
 Finally we calcualte the fraction of aligned reads that map to the rDNA genome and print it to the QC metrics file.

 ```
 PE1_prior_rDNA=$(wc -l ${name}_PE1_processed.fastq | awk '{print $1/4}')